spcy-ivy/brickbattle-remix/docs/docs/Characters/Fists.md

 This shit is so cool I can't even contain my excitement

 We'll still try to chuck in some flashy kill moves like Falcon's knee and Mario's f-air, so you'll still have your cool finishers!!!

-Since you need to... well drink for this style to work, I think a sort of resource control system with drinking something would work.